-A resume details your professional preparation and background as they relate to your current career objective.
-It should be easy to read and a potential employer should be able to quickly identify your strengths and abilities.
-No resume lands you the job, but a good resume convinces an employer you are worth the time to interview.
+A resume details your professional preparation and background relating to your current career objective.
+While most resumes won't land you the job, a good resume convinces an employer you're worth the time to interview.

-Some job announcements will require a cover letter (also sometimes called an inquiry, interest, or introduction letter).
-Your cover letter is the “teaser” that will invite the reader to study your resume more closely.
+Some job announcements require a cover letter--sometimes called an inquiry, interest, or introduction letter.
+Your cover letter is the “teaser” inviting the reader to study your resume more closely.

-- They help specify which job you’re applying for.
+- Help specify which job you’re applying for.

-- They provide a quick (short) introduction to your main skills.
+- Provide a short introduction to your main skills.

-- They can show you’ve done some research into the company.
+- Can show you’ve done some research into the company.

-- They can express a sense of your personality that can’t be done with just a resume.
+- Express a sense of your personality that can’t be done with a resume alone.

-For more help: Request an appointment by logging in to your Mountie Career Connection account.
-We will work with you to make sure your resume is the best it can be!
+Request an appointment by logging in to your Handshake account.
+We'll work with you to ensure your resume and cover letter are the best they can be!